 A great tasting vegan pasta sauce

 This is a very simple but super yummy whole grain pasta recipe with a delicious legume sauce.
-I’ve cooked it already before my daughter started to live vegan and I’m still amazed how incredible tasty this plant based Bolognese sauce is.
+I’ve cooked it already before my daughter started to live vegan and I’m still amazed how incredibly tasty this plant-based Bolognese sauce is.

 Although I love to experiment and vary my clean eating meals regularly, this pasta is one of those recipes I cook again and again.
 Most of its ingredients are sitting in my pantry anyway.

 For a vegan, legume-based Bolognese sauce you could probably use any lentil type, but I have good reasons to stick with my preferred red lentils: